gene-git/Arch-mkpkg/README.md

   Obviously, <package-version> is what is sounds like.

-It is possible for mkpkg itself to fail for some reason, in which case the *mkp-status:* line would be absent.
+It is possible for mkpkg itself to fail for some reason, in which case the *mkp-status:* line could be absent.
-This is also simple to detect.
+This is equally simple to detect.

 # 4. Variables mkpkg_depends and makedepends_add